Morris-Cheng/Base-Modules/Delay_timer_module/README.md

 # Delay Timer

 ## Overview
 Delay timer is a simple verilog module that can delay a given amount of time before flipping the trigger signal.
+The enable signal can also be a pulse.

 ---